Capital punishment in Europe: History

+$**$Abandoned totally in 1930, however reintroduced 1945-1950 for certain collaborations with the occupying Nazi German forces between August 1943 and May 1945.
+Executions carried out by the police.

 Former countries

 Belarus

 The only European country that executes criminals is Belarus, as that country is not part of the European Convention on Human Rights.
 Executions in Belarus are carried out by shooting.

 Russia

 Capital punishment in Russia has been indefinitely suspended, although it still remains codified in its law.
 There exists both an implicit moratorium established by the President Yeltsin in 1996, and an explicit one, established by the Constitutional Court of Russia in 1999 and which was most recently reaffirmed in 2009.
 Russia has not executed anyone in the Russian Federation since August or September 1996 (except one in 1999 in the Chechen Republic, a former limited recognition state).
-However, Russia was suspended from the Council of Europe in the wake of its 2022 invasion of Ukraine, and subsequently announced its intention to withdraw from the organization before being effectively exepelled, former President and Prime Minister Dmitry Medvedev endorsed restoring death penalty in Russia.
+However, Russia was suspended from the Council of Europe in the wake of its 2022 invasion of Ukraine, and subsequently announced its intention to withdraw from the organization before being effectively expelled, former President and Prime Minister Dmitry Medvedev endorsed restoring death penalty in Russia.